-- Do not use steroid creams for wet wraps unless your doctor asks you to do so wet wraps do not let the skin get enough oxygen, they are so called air tight 'occlusive dressings' so topical steroid molecules are more intensively absorbed into both the superficial and deeper skin layers.
+- Do not use steroid creams for wet wraps unless your doctor asks you to do so wet wraps are airtight 'occlusive dressings' so topical steroid molecules are more intensively absorbed into both the superficial and deeper skin layers.
 So the side effects of the steroid cream may be greater. - Applying a wet wrap for the face is not usually appropriate and very awkward to do. - Be careful to avoid your child getting chilled or getting tangled up in the bandages at night.